 - 1 bunch polygonum leaves "daun kesum", finely sliced (see note)

-To prepare the sambal: Using an electric blender, finely grind fresh red chillies, dried chillies, and shrimp paste.
+To prepare the sambal: Using an electric blender, finely grind fresh red chiles, dried chiles, and shrimp paste.
 Heat oil.
-Sauté chilli spice paste until fragrant, stirring continuously.
+Sauté chile spice paste until fragrant, stirring continuously.
 Add salt and sugar to taste.
 Set aside to serve with finished laksa.

-To prepare the spice paste: Using an electric blender, pulse shallots, turmeric, galangal, lemongrass, dried chillies, candlenuts, and shrimp paste until they form a smooth paste, adding a bit of water if necessary.
+To prepare the spice paste: Using an electric blender, pulse shallots, turmeric, galangal, lemongrass, dried chiles, candlenuts, and shrimp paste until they form a smooth paste, adding a bit of water if necessary.

 To prepare the laksa broth: In a large heavy-bottomed saucepan, heat 1/2 cup cooking oil.
 Sauté spice paste until fragrant.
 Add stock and bring to a boil.
 Add coconut milk, tofu puffs, and salt.
 Bring to a quick boil, stirring continuously.
 Turn off heat once broth comes to a boil.